 Limited Time Offer

-Ductless Mini-Split vs Central AC: Which is Better for Your Bay Area Home?
+Mini-Split vs Central AC: Complete Bay Area Comparison Guide (2025)

 Galaxy Heating & Air

-Choosing between a ductless mini-split and traditional central AC isn't just about cooling—it's about comfort, efficiency, installation complexity, and your home's unique characteristics.
+Choosing between a ductless mini-split and traditional central air conditioning isn't just about cooling—it's about comfort, efficiency, installation complexity, and your home's unique characteristics.

 Feature Ductless Mini-Split Central AC